FaeyUmbrea/obs-utils/README.md

 **THIS MODULE IS STILL IN DEVELOPMENT.
 EXPECT CHANGES TO DESIGN AND REFACTORING AS IT REACHES FULL FEATURE COMPLETION**

-Versions are Compatible-Core.Major.Minor, starting with 0 so 10.0.0 is the first release, compatible with Foundry V10

 # OBS Utils

 This module was developed specifically for using OBS Browsers Sources as a spectator client for your FoundryVTT Game